ahampriyanshu/norm-has-a-blog/src/posts/adding-new-post.md

   - tutorial
 ---

-## Creating Your First Post

 Writing a new blog post is simple and straightforward.
 This guide will walk you through the entire process, from creating a markdown file to publishing your post.

-## Quick Start

-The fastest way to create a new post:

-1. Create a new `.md` file in `src/posts/`
-2. Add frontmatter with metadata
-3. Write your content in markdown
-4. Save and view in your browser

-That's it!
-The blog automatically discovers and renders new posts.

 ## Step-by-Step Guide